 On October 22, 2015, the Company announced the results of a 43-101 compliant mineral resource estimate at the Stog'er Tight and Pine Cove deposits.
+The technical report was filed on SEDAR on December 8, 2015.
 These resource calculations represent an important step in the Company's strategy to extend the life of the Point Rousse Project.
 With these new resource calculations, the Company is beginning to build a portfolio of ounces and demonstrate the potential of the Point Rousse Project.

-The following tables summarize the Mineral Resources and reserves estimate for the Point Rousse Project:
+The following tables summarize the mineral resources and reserves estimate for the Point Rousse Project: